spark-admissions-logo Free Consultation

 Procure Strong Letters of Recommendation

 Recommendation letters are crucial to your transfer application.
-To start, you’ll need at least one and maybe two academic letters.
+To start, you’ll need at least one academic letter, maybe two.
 Ideally, these letters should come from professors at your current college who have had you in class; admissions officers will be skeptical if you can only present letters from high school teachers.

-Additionally, many schools allow or encourage transfer applicants to submit additional, non-academic letters.
+Additionally, many schools allow, or even encourage, transfer applicants to submit additional, non-academic letters.
 Consider asking for a letter of recommendation from an employer, internship supervisor, or administrator at your current school.

 Write an Outstanding Transfer Essay